ahtif/FlatFinder/docs/ws3/backlog.md

 ### Registering interest
 Feature: Registering interest
-As a Searcher, I should be able to register interest into a property So that I am to notify the landlord
+As a Searcher, I should be able to register interest into a property So that I am able to notify the landlord

 Scenario: Registering interest
 Given I am logged in as a Searcher